 Curds can be delightfully different, coming in irregular shapes and sizes.
 Try to fry in small batches of similarly sized curds.
 Avoid crowding the pot, which can lower the temperature of the oil.
 This will ensure a stress-free frying experience.

 While the milky, sweet flavor of fresh Wisconsin Cheese curds is pretty incredible on its own, we’ll never say no to a dipping sauce.
 Here are some of our favorite accompanying sauces for homemade cheese curds:

 Sriracha Ketchup: 1/2 cup ketchup + 1 to 2 tablespoons Sriracha hot chili sauce

 Chipotle Ranch: 1/2 cup prepared ranch dressing + 1 tablespoon chipotle-flavored hot sauce (or the liquid from chiles in adobo)

 Honey Mustard Aioli: 1/2 cup mayonnaise + 1/4 cup prepared mustard + 2 tablespoons honey

 Lemon Dill Tartar Sauce: 1/2 cup mayonnaise + 1 teaspoon lemon zest + 1/2 teaspoon lemon juice + 1 teaspoon dill pickle relish + 1/2 teaspoon dried dill weed

-Make fried cheese curds without any oil!
-Our Air Fryer Cheese Curds use panko breadcrumbs for a crispy, crunchy bite.
-Try mixing in different herbs and spices for endless flavor combinations.
-As one reviewer said, “my air fryer just paid for itself with this recipe.”
+Using an air fryer to make fried cheese curds means making this Wisconsin classic without any oil, of course.
+Our Air Fryer Cheese Curds use panko breadcrumbs for a crispy, crunchy bite, and you can also mix in different herbs and spices for endless flavor combinations.
+As one reviewer said, “My air fryer just paid for itself with this recipe.”
 Weeknight cheese curds?
 Sign us up!

 Get the recipe for our Air Fryer Cheese Curds here.